Devgrapher/devgrapher.com/wp-content/plugins/wp-flickr-press/readme.txt

 == Screenshots ==

-1. Add flickr media 1
-2. Add flickr media 2
-3. Tag suggest
-4. Batch insert into post
-5. Quick Settings
-6. New UI Search
+1. Search
-7. New UI Insert Post
+2. Insert Post
-8. Setting config
+3. Setting config
-9. FullScreen Writing
+4. FullScreen Writing
+5. New UI 1
+6. New UI 2

 == Changelog ==

+= 2.1.0 =
+* Feature(beta): Use flickr image to post thumbnail.

 = 2.0.0 =
 * Feature: Add new UI.